gzito/galaga/README.md

 - The gameplay is still incomplete and there could be issues, but the basic behaviours are there.
   - The regular attack stages work pretty well.
   - Stages greater than `Stage 3` still have to be implemented ; Dragonfly, Satellite and Enterprise need to be put in.
   - The bees are quite complete.
-The butterflies and bosses movement patterns could use a bit of tuning.
+  - The butterflies movement pattern could use a bit of tuning.
+  - Boss movement pattern implemented.
   - The attack algorithm needs some refinement.
   - The 1 and 2 player support should be complete, though I've not completely tested it.
   - Capture / rescue sequence is complete.
-  - Transforms enemies (Scorpion, Bosconian, Galaxian) needs to be implemented.
+  - Transforms enemies (Scorpion, Bosconian, Galaxian) implemented.
   - The on-screen scoring is implemented and quite functional.

 - The post-game flow with high-score taking, etc. is complete or quite complete.